Getting started

 Activities data

 See the Trial table for more information.
-Trials are stored in the trials_*.csv file within the activity folder and can be accompanied by the optional supporting tables for stimuli, options, etc.
+Trials are stored in the trial_<ATTEMPT>.csv file within the activity folder and can be accompanied by the optional supporting tables for stimuli, options, etc.

 Within the activity folders, you will find the data files collected during the activity.
-The structure of the activity folder is defined in the BDM Trials schema.
 Here is an example of a DigitSpan activity folder:

 ...